Deploy Kuma on Docker

 1. Generate a data plane token

-Generate a token that the Redis data plane proxy will use to authenticate with the control plane.
+Create a token for the kv data plane proxy to authenticate with the control plane:

 kumactl generate dataplane-token \